-Figure 17, Figure 18 and Figure 19 give a graphical presentation of the connections between the Security Functional Requirements in sections 6.3-6.9, Appendix A and Appendix B, and the underlying functional areas and operations that the TOE provides.
+Figure 17, Figure 18, and Figure 19 give a graphical presentation of the connections between the Security Functional Requirements in sections 6.3-6.9, Appendix A and Appendix B, and the underlying functional areas and operations that the TOE provides.
 The diagrams provide a context for SFRs that relates to their use in the TOE, whereas other sections define the SFRs grouped by the abstract class and family groupings in [CC2].

-In the diagrams, the SFRs from Appendix B are both described as “Discretionary”, meaning that their inclusion in an ST will depend on the particular properties of a product.
+In the diagrams, the SFRs from Appendix B are both described as ‘Discretionary’, meaning that their inclusion in an ST will depend on the particular properties of a product.
 The SFRs from Appendix B that are required by an ST are determined by the selections made in other SFRs.
 For example: FTP_ITC.1 and FTP_TRP.1/Admin (in sections 6.9.1.1 and 6.9.2.1 respectively) each contain selections of a protocol to be used for the type of secure channel described by the SFR.
 The selection of the protocol(s) here determines which of the protocol-specific SFRs in section B.3.1 are also required in the ST. SFRs in Appendix A can be included in the ST if they are provided by the TOE, but are not mandatory in order for a TOE to claim conformance to this cPP.